laurafdeza/dpbe_l2_pre_registration/README.md

 ### The double phonemic boundary effect in Bilinguals: a replication study in L2 Spanish learners

-**Provide the working title of your study.
-It may be the same title that you submit for publication of your final manuscript, but it is not a requirement.**

 ### Description (optional)

-**Please give a brief description of your study, including some background, the purpose of the study, or broad research questions.**

 Several authors have demonstrated the double phonemic boundary effect in bilingual population , providing a strong evidence to support the hypothesis of a language-specific phonemic system in bilingual mind.
 Therefore, the aim of this study is to extend prior findigs to a new population of Heritage L2 Spanish learners and English native L2 Spanish learners.

 ### Hypotheses